 4) Inaccurate forecasting

 Your planning is only as good as your forecasting.
-So when you are dealing with inaccurate data and forecasts, your plan might become ineffective as well.
-Let’s go back to the previous example with the flower shop.
+So when you are dealing with inaccurate data and forecasts, your plan might cause inventory inefficiency as well.
+Lets go back to the previous example with the flower shop.

-But if you have historical data on how much sales you made in the past years during Valentine’s Day, you now have a clearer idea of how much stock you should prepare for that day.
+But if you have historical data on how many sales you made in the past years during Valentines Day, you now have a clearer idea of how much stock you should prepare for that day.

 On the other hand, if the historical data itself is inaccurate, then your forecasting will be inaccurate as well.
 Hence, you still risk overstocking or understocking your flower shop.
 This can sometimes happen if you only rely on manual data gathering and analysis.
-Hence, it is important that you invest in reliable data and analytics tools.
-With better forecasting, you can then set up a more efficient inventory management plan.
+Hence, you must invest in reliable data and analytics tools.
+You can set up a more efficient plan with better forecasting set up a more efficient inventory management plan.

 5) External and uncontrollable factors